kozzion/KozzionArt/README.md

 ## Factal attractors
 These projects are inspired by a systems phenomenen called a an attractor state.
 This is a state towards which proceses in that state tend to converge.
-While usually attractors are boring lines or circles we can do some intresting things with them.
+While usually attractors are boring lines or circles sometimes they have a chaotic or fractal properties.

 ### Random homing points